 - References:

 One of the most common questions is whether we are in Chennai or Madras.
-Most people have heard about Madras but not about Chennai.
-So here is the answer – in 1997, to mark the 50th anniversary of India’s independence, the names of several Indian cities were changed to names used in the local languages, and the old British names were retired.
-Bombay became Mumbai, Banglore became Bangaluru, Calcutta become Kolkata, Trivandrum became Thiruvananthapuram, and Madras became Chennai.
-Madras was actually called Chennai in Tamil already, so using this name in both languages was natural.
-But people still use both names.
-The airport is still known as MAA, and the export zone where we are located is MEPZ, e.g. the Madras Export Processing Zone.
+Most people have heard of Madras, but not of Chennai.
+Here is the answer: In 1997, to mark the 50th anniversary of India’s independence, the names of several Indian cities were changed to those used in local languages, and the old British names were retired.
+Bombay became Mumbai, Bangalore became Bengaluru, Calcutta became Kolkata, Trivandrum became Thiruvananthapuram, and Madras became Chennai.

 How to get to Chennai?